AndyKChen/foodify-image/README.md

 ### What I'm Proud Of

 * **Fast Bulk Image Upload:** With Python's multiprocessing module, I was able to leverage a thread pool to achieve concurrent uploads.
-This decrased upload time **3-fold** for bulk image uploads!
+This decreased upload time **3-fold** for bulk image uploads!
 * **Fast and Secure Content Delivery Network:** Takes advantage of caching content in edge locations to serve images almost immedietly.
 This allows for low latency and fast download speeds anywhere in the world.
 * **Presigned URLs**: Images are downloaded and uploaded using presigned URLs which reduces load on application server, hides AWS credentials from the client, and enables URL expiry.
 * **Private/Public Access:** Public images are available to download for all users on the "Discover" page, while private images are available on the "Personal" page.
 Users can also modify access or delete images after upload.